 Cost of living in China

-Inevitably for an economy that is growing so quickly, the cost of living in China is not quite as cheap as it used to be.
-But tuition fees are relatively low, around US$3,500 per year in Beijing.
-And the cost of living in Shanghai, China’s most expensive city, is estimated to be roughly half that of New York.
+The cost of living in China is inevitably not quite as cheap as it used to be for an economy that is rising so rapidly.
+But tuition fees are relatively low in Beijing, about US$3,500 a year.
+And it is estimated that the cost of living in Shanghai, the most expensive city in China, is approximately half that of New York.

-With accommodation costing between US$200 and US$300 per month (depending on the city), and transport a handful of small change, you’ll be spared the financial turmoil of students elsewhere.
+You will be spared the financial chaos of students elsewhere with lodging costing between US$200 and US$300 per month (depending on the city), and transporting a handful of small change.

 Following are the General Requirements for Master’s Degree Program